Mayor talks tough, but who really identifies and deports illegal infiltrators in Mumbai?

-Police officials say clearly that deporting illegal foreign nationals is entirely the job of the police and central agencies.
-The Mayor and the municipal corporation do not have the power to identify nationality or deport anyone.
+AFTER MUMBAI mayor Ritu Tawde said the city would focus on removing illegal Bangladeshi hawkers and infiltrators, there has been public discussion about how such people are identified and whether the mayor plays any role in deportations.
+Police officials clearly say that deporting illegal foreign nationals is entirely the job of the police and central agencies.
+The mayor and the municipal corporation do not have the power to identify nationality or deport anyone.

 The work of identifying and deporting illegal Bangladeshi nationals is carried out by the Mumbai Police, along with the State Special Branch, the Union Home Ministry, and the Border Security Force (BSF).